ZacMillionaire/Nulah.HospitalHelper/readme.md

 - Test run length isn't a consideration, but due to reseeding the database for each test, test duration may be unreasonably long depending on processor
 	- Ideally I'd just be doing an in-memory mock of the repository but I decided to double dip on test data to speed up also creating the database and repositories
 - Admitting a patient (assigning to a bed) requires a presenting issue
+- Getting beds is only concerned about full details when displaying all as a list, so getting beds by a single Id is quite basic

 ## Running